-ENTER SELECTION

-At this prompt input <2> and press <ENTER>

-OF EVENTS =

-Shows the operator the number of events logged.
+ENTER MENU SELECTION 04:30:02 At this prompt input a 2 and press <enter></enter> OF EVENTS = Shows the operator the number of events recorded.
 The sampler holds a total of 512 events.
 This is a momentary display (3 seconds).

-ENTER THE START # The operator is then prompted to enter the event number at which they want to begin the display of logged events.
-Input the starting event # as a three digit number and press <enter></enter> ENTER THE COUNT # The user is then prompted to enter the number of events they wish to view.
-Input the number of events to be viewed as a three digit number and press <enter>.
-This feature allows the user to view</enter> example), or a single event.
+ENTER THE START # 04:30:02 The operator is then prompted to enter the point (event #) at which they want to begin the display of recorded events.
+Input the starting point as a 3 digit number and press <enter></enter> ENTER THE COUNT # 04:30:02 The user is then prompted to enter the number of events they wish to view.
+Input the number of events to be viewed as a 3 digit number and press <enter>.
+This feature allows the user to view all the</enter> logged events, a section of the logged events (300 to 400 for example), or a single event.

-ENTER SCROLL SECONDS --

-To set the scroll seconds enter a two digit number (00 to 99) representing the amount of time, in seconds, you wish the display to show a logged event before advancing to the next event.
-After inputting the number, press <ENTER> all the logged events, a section of the logged events (300 to 400 for

-The sampler automatically advances sequentially through the logged events, first displaying the site data and then displaying each event for the set number of scroll seconds.
-This will continue until the number of events entered in the COUNT # have been displayed.
+ENTER SCROLL SECONDS 04:30:02 To set the scroll seconds, enter a 2 digit number representing the amount of time, in seconds, you wish the display to show a recorded event before advancing to the next screen.
+After inputting press <enter></enter> The sampler displays recorded events in one of two ways: A. By entering the scroll seconds, the sampler automatically advances sequentially through the recorded events, showing each event for the set number of scroll seconds.
+This will continue until the event entered in the COUNT # is displayed.
 The sampler will then return to the ENTER SELECTION prompt within 91.

-The operator can control the display of events with 3 keys.

-RESET KEY: Pressing the reset key will terminate the display of events and return to the data logging menu.

-DISPLAY KEY: Pressing the display key will advance the display to the next event.
-Each press of the display key will advance the display to the next event.

-CLEAR KEY: Pressing the clear key will move the display backwards to the previous event.
-Pressing and holding the clear key will pause the display of events.

-PUSH THE DISPLAY KEY FOR NEXT EVENT

-This is a momentary display (3 seconds) to remind the user that they can manually advance the log review or that the unit will do it automatically based on the time set at the scroll seconds prompt.

-This display is divided into multiple sections to communicate information about the logged sample.
+B. The user can also manually review the logged events, although scroll seconds still have to be entered .
+To manually examine the logged events press <display> once for each event to be reviewed.
+If <display> is not pressed, the unit will default and use the entered scroll time to advance the display.</display></display> PUSH THE DISPLAY KEY FOR NEXT EVENT This is a momentary display (3 seconds) to remind the user that they can manually advance the log review or that the unit will do it automatically based on the time set at the scroll seconds prompt. ::, E, B S,, This display is divided into multiple sections to communicate information about the logged sample.
+1st section - Time at which the sample was collected.
+2nd section - Headed by a capital "E", indicates the event number.
+3rd section - Headed by a capital "B" represents the bottle number.
+2 nd Ine 1st section - Headed by a capital "S" indicates the sample number.
+2nd section - Trigger Codes - This is a 2 letter code that specifies what initiated the sample.
+For a complete list of codes, 3rd section - The last section signifies result code.

-1st Line

-1st field - Time at which the sample was logged.

-2nd field - Headed by a capital "E", indicates the event number.
-3rd field - Headed by a capital "B" represents the bottle number.

-2nd Line

-1st field - Headed by a capital "S" indicates the sample number.

-2nd field - Trigger Codes - This is a 2 letter code that specifies what initiated the sample.
-For a complete list of codes, refer to page 11 - TRIGGER CODES.

-3rd field - The last field signifies result code.
 This tells the user whether the sampler was successful or unsuccessful in collecting a sample and why.

-To quit viewing data, simply press <RESET> once.
+To quit viewing data, simply press <reset> once.
 This takes you to the beginning of the menu selection in the Data Logging menu.
-The unit will continue to show the events either based on the scroll time or by pressing <DISPLAY> until the STOP # is reached.
-At this point the unit will return the operator to the ENTER SELECTION prompt.
+The unit will continue to show the events either based on the scroll time or by pressing <display> until the STOP # is reached.
+At this point the unit will return the operator to the ENTER SELECTION prompt.</display></reset>

-EXIT MENU
+Exit Menu

 This menu allows the user to exit back to the SAMPLER READY prompt from which other programs or functions can be entered.
-The only other way to exit the data logging menus is to press <RESET> <RESET>.
-However, this will be logged as an activity, whereas using the exit menu will not.
+The only other way to exit the data logging menus is to press <RESET>.
+However, this will be recorded as an activity, whereas using the exit menu will not.